awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 +  You can't use RDS Proxy with a VPC that has its tenancy set to `dedicated`\.
 +  If you use RDS Proxy with an RDS DB instance or Aurora DB cluster that has IAM authentication enabled, check user authentication\.
 Make sure that all users who connect through a proxy authenticate through sign\-in credentials\.
 For details about IAM support in RDS Proxy, see [Setting up AWS Identity and Access Management \(IAM\) policies](rds-proxy-setup.md#rds-proxy-iam-setup)\.
 +  You can't use RDS Proxy with custom DNS\.
-+  Each proxy can be associated with a single target DB instance or cluster\.
-However, you can associate multiple proxies with the same DB instance or cluster\.
++  Each proxy can be associated with a single target DB instance \.
+However, you can associate multiple proxies with the same DB instance \.
 + Any statement with a text size greater than 16 KB causes the proxy to pin the session to the current connection\.

 For additional limitations for each DB engine, see the following sections: